 On the 16th of June 1992 the upper part of a human ear is found by a priest on a mountainous road in Barbagia, central Sardinia, while a young boy, Farouk Kassam, is spending his fifth month in a hidden cave.
 He is held captive by a group of masked strangers.
-He is only six years old and about my same age.
+He is only seven years old and about my same age.
 Like most kids, I am also terrified of being taken away from her home.

 Eleven years later, Luisa Manfredi was shot dead on the balcony of her flat.
 She was 14 years old and the daughter of Matteo Boe, Farouk’s kidnapper.
 No-one was ever charged or convicted for her murder, which remains a mystery until this day.

 How to tell a story bound by uncertainty?
 How to talk about histories that are just partially ended and shrouded in silence?